Design tips for reports and scorecards

 Each view parameter is also listed here so that you can display its value as a label on the report.

-After you drag a label from the Labels window you can customize the text and combine it with your own, or you can add your own label component and set its text to include one of the placeholders:
+After you drag a label from the Labels window, you can customize its text and combine it with your own.
+Alternatively, you can add your own label from Components in the toolbar instead and set its text to include one of the placeholders:

 Label Name | Placeholder | Displayed Text |